Doctor Who theme music: 1960s

 This done, the music had to be "mixed".
 There were no multitrack tape machines, so rudimentary multitrack techniques were invented: each length of tape was placed on a separate tape machine and all the machines were started simultaneously and the outputs mixed together.
 If the machines fell out of sync, they started again, maybe cutting tapes slightly here and there to help.
 In fact, a number of "submixes" were made to ease the process – a combined bass track, combined melody track, bubble track, and hisses.

-Grainer was amazed at the resulting piece of music and when he heard it, famously asked, "Did I write that?"
-Derbyshire modestly replied, "Most of it."
-However the BBC, who wanted to keep members of the Workshop anonymous, prevented Grainer from giving Derbyshire a co-composer credit and a share of the royalties.
+Grainer was amazed at the resulting piece of music and when he heard it, asked, "Did I write that?"
+Derbyshire replied, "Most of it."
+However, the BBC, who wanted to keep members of the Workshop anonymous, prevented Grainer from giving Derbyshire a co-composer credit and a share of the royalties.

-The theme can be divided into several distinctive parts.
+The theme is written in the E minor phrygian mode, and can be divided into several distinctive parts.
 A rhythmic bassline opens and underlies the theme throughout, followed by a rising and falling set of notes that forms the main melody which is repeated several times.
 The bridge, also known as the "middle eight", is an uplifting interlude in a major key that usually features in the closing credits or the full version of the theme.
 During the early years of the series the middle eight was also often heard during the opening credits (most notably in the first episode, An Unearthly Child).

-The theme is written in the E minor phrygian mode.

 The theme has been often called both memorable and frightening, priming the viewer for what was to follow.
 During the 1970s, the Radio Times, the BBC's own listings magazine, announced that a child's mother said the theme music terrified her son.
 The Radio Times was apologetic, but the theme music remained.

 Derbyshire created two arrangements in 1963: the first was rejected by the producers, but was released as a single.
 The second arrangement, a slightly modified version of the first, was used on the first episode of the programme.
 The two 1963 arrangements served, with only minor edits and additions requested by the producers, as the theme tune up to 1980 and the end of season 17.
 The most notable of these edits were addition of 'electronic spangles', and tape echo, from the second episode of Patrick Troughton serial The Faceless Ones (1967) onwards (although it was originally made for preceding serial The Macra Terror, a production error led to the previous arrangement still being used; this also occurred in episodes 4 and 5 of Fury from the Deep).